Back to Bama

-The College of Continuing Studies at The University of Alabama is committed to providing education that fits your life.
-If you started out at the Capstone and now you're juggling a family, career, and other responsibilities, initiatives like Back to Bama can help you find your place here, even if you're not on campus.
+If you started your bachelor's degree at The University of Alabama but didn't complete it, we'd like to welcome you back to Bama.
+The College of Continuing Studies at UA is committed to providing education that fits your life.
+Initiatives like Back to Bama can help you find your place at UA, even if you're juggling a family, career and other responsibilities and even if you're not on campus.

-Also, if you left UA with less than good grades you may be eligible for Academic Second Opportunity (ASO).
+Also, if you left UA with less than good grades, you may be eligible for Academic Second Opportunity (ASO).
 ASO is an academic relief option that allows former students to return to UA with a second chance at doing well academically.